 This company will endeavor to maintain a safe and healthy workplace.
 We will accomplish this by complying with local, state and federal regulations.
-In order to provide safe working equipment, the necessary personal protection equipment and in the case of injury, and timely first aid and medical service will be afforded to employees.
+In order to provide safe working equipment, the necessary personal protection equipment and in the case of injury, timely first aid and medical services will be afforded to employees.

-It is our belief that accidents, which injure people, damage equipment and destroy materials cause needless personal suffering, inconvenience and expense.
-Employees are responsible for the exercising of maximum care and good judgment and the practice of working safely belong to all employees.
+It is our belief that incidents, which injure people, damage equipment and destroy materials cause needless personal suffering, inconvenience and expense.
+Employees are responsible for the exercising of maximum care and good judgment.
+The practice of working safely belongs to all employees.